Balzu/PyPhish/README.md

 # PyPhish
-## The Python Phishing Framework to test resilience against Phishing Campaigns
+## The Python Phishing Framework to simulate Phishing Campaigns

 This framework allows to simulate phishing campaigns, in order to test the resilience and the cyber awareness of the targets.
 It is possible to choose distinct phishing templates, that will be used as pretext to induce users to click on the embedded link.